Commission on Excellence and Innovation in Health

 As we work through the list, we find there are many items that don’t convert to a ML use case – and that’s okay!
 The reasons include:

-Committing to only the opportunities that surface through our process means we will only test the topics that are worth testing, and, by taking the process we have we’re building the necessary clinician buy-in along the way.
+By committing only to the opportunities identified through our process, we ensure we test topics that are worthwhile while building the necessary clinician buy-in along the way.

 Watch this space!